Nut Trees 2018-2019

 |WHITE FILBERT||Medium sized, long. thin-shelled nut, pale skin on kernel.
 Excellent flavour, compact bush, suits north.
 Mid.|

 Tall shrubs to 2 – 3 metres, liking a moist soil.
 Produce leafy green bladders which hold a few hard-coated nuts with soft tasty kernels, about 1 cm across.
 Harvest when bladders shrivel.
 Dense fibrous roots make it useful for erosion control.

 NUT PINES – Cropping may begin at 8-10 years, and cones may take 2 years to ripen. @ £8.00

 STONE PINE – Pinus pinea – typically making an umbrella-shaped tree, the traditional Mediterranean source of pine nuts.

-AROLLA PINE or SWISS STONE PINE – grows well cooler areas.
+AROLLA PINE or SWISS STONE PINE – grows well cooler areas, after a slow start.